2ndSightLab/ai-tracker/issues.md

 🟠 VPC costs too much for this test project. $144 last month just for testing out deployment of VPC endpoints and IPAM.
 Does delete and re-deploy double my costs?
 And by the way I want VPC endpoints not application layer controls which do not provide the same security value.
 I already exclude NAT from this project though it is an option.
 I also tried Transit Gateway and was expensive.

 🟠 When deploying delegated admins, all the CLI commands have different error messages.
 I would like to have consistent error messages with a number associated so I can handle them all with the same code.
-Wish: https://builder.aws.com/wishlist/3EIb2oBW7qkDj8E60yXZMct9Zmm_w/standard-error-messages-and-codes-please-defined-in-documentation-for-proper-error-handling
+AWS Wishlist: https://builder.aws.com/wishlist/3EIb2oBW7qkDj8E60yXZMct9Zmm_w/standard-error-messages-and-codes-please-defined-in-documentation-for-proper-error-handling

 🟡 Make sure VPC endpoints are optional and not configured eveywhere until confirm everything else is working properly to reduce costs excpet possibly the auth Lambda.